-Tent/RV Campgrounds: Cottonwood and Hidden Valley are open all year.
-Black Rock is open all year only to campers with horses.
-The rest of the campgrounds are open from about October through May.
+Tent/RV Campgrounds: Belle, Hidden Valley, and portions of Cottonwood, Indian Cove, and Jumbo Rocks are open all year.
+Black Rock, Ryan, White Tank, and all of Cottonwood, Indian Cove, and Jumbo Rocks are open from about October through May.
+Black Rock is also open from about June to September for horse camping only.
 All sites are available on a first-come, first-served basis.
 Horses are allowed at Ryan.
-The limit of stay is as noted below from October 1 to June 1; the rest of the year it is 30 days.
+The limit of stay is as noted below for all campgrounds from October 1 to June 1; the rest of the year it is 30 days.
 RVs up to 32 feet long are permitted.

 Group Campgrounds: The campgrounds are open from about October through May.
-Reservations through Ticketron are required.
+Reservations through Ticketron are required throughout the camping season.
 Handicapped-accessible toilets are provided at Indian Cove and Sheep Pass.